SiGiL-Cpp/CppCraft/pages/06-operations.md

 In addition, we also get the `%` operator, called remainder or modulo operator.
 It gives the remainer of a division: `11 % 3` is `2`, because 11 is 3&times;3 +
-2. you can test it above.
+2. You can test it above.

 ````aside> For readers adept at binary: bitwise operators
 There are also operators acting on the bitwise representation of the values.